When you think of engaging websites, chances are text is not the first thing that springs to mind.

 It’s unusual to see animated text as a background element, but Change by Design has pulled it off in this event website built in Vev—filling the screen with giant text to create a colorful and lively effect.

 There are contrasting colors and offset letters, giving it a strong sense of dimensionality.
 As you scroll down, the text colors gently shift and different words appear as you move between sections, cleverly showing you exactly where you are in the website.

 It can be hard to impress other web designers, but Change by Design does so with inventive text effects and an off-beat color palette, making for a fun, exciting user experience.

 This 2021 recap for the agency January 3rd begins with a jumble of letters that move like they’re in water.
 Embellishments like this that may not serve any practical purpose, but they go a long way in capturing our attention.
 The rest of the design is filled with quirky colors, huge text, and a host of other scroll-triggered effects.

-Designed with Vev, Mirrows draws us into a hypnotic side-scrolling NFT website full of attention-grabbing visuals.
+Designed with Vev, this text animation example from Mirrows draws us into a hypnotic side-scrolling NFT website full of attention-grabbing visuals.

 We love the variety of scroll-triggered animations and the mix of gigantic and smaller font sizes.
 Text materializes and moves into place.
 There are vertical marquees of moving text, with some moving opposite each other.
 Each section is full of action making us want to scroll more and more.